 The Polka Company gave its first ever performance in September 1967, to a packed house in the Swan Theatre, Worcester.
 Then, in 1977 following 10 years as successful touring company, found a suitable building to make its permanent home, an old church hall in Wimbledon, South London.
 Two years later, 20th November 1979, Her Majesty Queen Elizabeth, the Queen Mother, opened the Polka Children’s Theatre.
 Since then, under its five artistic directors; Richard Gill, Vicky Ireland, Annie Wood, Jonathan Lloyd and Peter Glanville, The Polka has been a wonderfully innovative creation that places children and young people at the heart of the theatrical experience.

 The unique archive, which spans over 40 years, is an important and highly significant collection for practitioners, academics and interested public.
 It contains work from a great many specialist children’s writers including early works from, amongst others, Philip Pullman, Bryony Lavery, Vicky Ireland and David Wood and provides a real insight, through recordings of performances, photographs, marketing materials, programmes, scripts and minutes of company meetings, into the company’s responses to the cultural, social, economic and political changes over five decades.
 The archive also includes an impressive list of children’s authors, both classic and contemporary, whose work the Polka has brought to the stage including; Lewis Caroll, Quintin Blake, Jacqueline Wilson, Roald Dahl, Michael Morpurgo, and Kenneth Graham.

-We are still in the early stages of sorting and listing the material, but so far we have identified over:
+We are still sorting and listing the material, but so far we have identified over: